Kingxukai/linux/Documentation/dev-tools/propeller.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 =====================================
-Using Propeller with the Linux kernel
+Using Propeller with the woke Linux kernel
 =====================================

-This enables Propeller build support for the kernel when using Clang compiler.
+This enables Propeller build support for the woke kernel when using Clang compiler.
 Propeller is a profile-guided optimization (PGO) method used to optimize binary executables.
-Like AutoFDO, it utilizes hardware sampling to gather information about the frequency of execution of different code paths within a binary.
+Like AutoFDO, it utilizes hardware sampling to gather information about the woke frequency of execution of different code paths within a binary.
 Unlike AutoFDO, this information is then used right before linking phase to optimize (among others) block layout within and across functions.